kush-gupt/ramalama-k8s/k8s/README.md

 - **🔧 Management**: Single point of configuration and monitoring
 - **🚫 Conflict Prevention**: Avoids namespace prefix conflicts from Kustomize

-### Model Path Changes
-**Note**: All configurations in this directory now use `/mnt/models/` paths instead of `/models/` for model files.
-This change provides better alignment with container runtime expectations and default execution behavior.
-If you have existing deployments, you may need to update your configurations and rebuild your container images.

 **Standard Model Path Format**: All model files must be referenced using the format:
 ```
 /mnt/models/Model-Name.gguf/Model-Name.gguf